 As with everything, it all starts with the #coffee from a drip coffee machine.
 We’re using Gimoka’s Cremoso because it’s a great intensity coffee.
 Strong enough to stand on its own against the creamy ice cream, but with notes of biscuit and dried fruits, which pair beautifully with the stuff we’re about to pimp this affogato with.
 Gimoka has a range of Nespresso compatible capsules, which means they work perfectly in your Nespresso machine with the added bonus that they’re made in Italy.

 Now this is the ultimate party food.
 Forget lolly bars or chocolate party bags.
 Italians do it better after all, so next time you’re throwing a casual get together with friends, treat them to this super simple affogato bar instead.
 It takes almost no time to organise.
 All you have to do is turn on your coffee machine, line up those pods and put all the extra bits and pieces in bowls.
 What you use up to you.
 This is what we’re rocking with:

 – flavoured dark chocolate – orange, chilli and hazelnut or chopped up candy bars

 – salted caramel

 – fresh fruit

 – nougat (because everyone loves nougat)

 Aaaand… waffles.
 Yeah, laugh now.
-There is an online/all-American craze at the moment called the ‘wafflegato’ – no joke.
+There is an online/all-American craze at the moment called the ‘wafflegato’ which is what made me look for a waffle maker and luckily I found a death star waffle maker, which I love – no joke.
 Waffles, ice cream and coffee, how can we say no?

 As for the bones of the affogato, it’s pretty simple.
 Chill your glasses before the party in the freezer.
 Vanilla ice cream is a must-have, but there’s no reason why you can’t offer guests different types of gelato.
 Our personal favourite, Belgian white chocolate.